-The dehydration scenarios for type A and B are consistent with the respective frequency distributions of LDP temperatures from backward and forward back-and-forward trajectories (Figure 3, downward shifted panels).
-The strong dehydration of type A air masses, detrained very recently from fresh convection, is mainly due to the lowest temperatures (Lagrangian cold point) LDPs being experienced in the forward direction rather than in backward directionalong the backward trajectories.
+80 backward trajectories.
 On the other hand, most of the air masses of type B, detrained from convection several days to weeks before, have already experienced their lowest temperatures in the past (cf. Khaykin et al. (2022)).
-But even for type B air masses, a significant dehydration can still be expected in the future, well above the CPT, at the southern edge of the anticyclone during the upward spiraling motion of the forward trajectories, as seen from the shift of the frequency distributions to lower mixing ratios in the right panel on the right hand side of Figure 3.
+But even for type B air masses, a significant dehydration can still be expected in the future, well above the CPT, at the southern edge of the anticyclone during the upward spiraling motion of the forward trajectories, as seen from the shift of the frequency distributions to lower mixing ratios on the right hand side of Figure 3.

-4 Geographic perspective: Comparison with CALIPSO and MLS
+85 4 Geographic perspective: Comparison with CALIPSO and MLS